coreos/coreos-kubernetes/Documentation/deploy-master.md

 In order for flannel to manage the pod network in the cluster, Docker needs to be configured to use it.
 All we need to do is require that flanneld is running prior to Docker starting.

-*Note:* If the pod-network is being managed independently of flannel, this step can be skipped.
+*Note:* If the pod-network is being managed independently, this step can be skipped.
 See [kubernetes networking](kubernetes-networking.md) for more detail.

 We're going to do this, like we proceeded above with flannel, using a [systemd drop-in][dropins]: